7th International Conference on Engineering and Natural Sciences (ICENS 2021), Sarajevo, Bosnia And Herzegovina, 23 - 27 July 2021, pp.55-59

 Very recently the great progress has been achieved for a new type of quantum devices: quantum batteries (QBs) which are capable to be charged, to store the energy and finally to transfer it to consumption centers and other quantum devices.
-We develop here our theoretical feedback control algorithm for charging Bosonic quantum batteries with two different topologies of interaction between the charger and the battery set: parallel versus collective transfer of energy.
+We present here our theoretical feedback control algorithms for charging Bosonic quantum batteries with two different topologies of interaction between the charger and the battery set: parallel versus collective transfer of energy.
 The model of QB is composed by non-mutually interacting elements (quantum harmonic oscillators) in a Markovian bath.
-The charger of such a battery is implemented via the field which is pumping the energy into the batteries.
-We study the control approach in the form of Kolesnikov’s target attractor to track (i.e. to drive dynamically) the charging power of the batteries.
-We discuss pros and cons of the control models for different charging schemes; demonstrate their efficiency, robustness and stability.
+The charger of such a battery is implemented via the field which controls pumping the energy into the batteries.
+We study few alternative control approaches to the charging process: Fradkov’s speed gradient, Kolesnikov’s target attractor and Borisenok’s target repeller algorithms to track (i.e. to drive dynamically) the ergotropy and the charging power of the batteries.
+We discuss pros and cons of these control models for different charging schemes; demonstrate their efficiency, robustness and stability.
 The proposed algorithms can be applied to other physical types of quantum devices: Dicke QBs and spin QBs.